band-community/bounties/README.md

 ## 😎 Welcome Hackers!

-This repository contains a cummunity curated resources for developers wanting to dip their toes into Band Protocol and cotribute to the ecosystem.
+This repository contains a community curated resources for developers wanting to dip their toes into Band Protocol and contribute to the ecosystem.

 Feel free to create a new issue and request for community funds!
 Submit your ideas over at [community@bandprotocol.com](mailto:community@bandprotocol.com).